cirosantilli/notes/my-hardware.md

 # My hardware

+Mine, or that I've had access to at some point.

 -   Sony Xperia
     -   Sony Xperia U ST25i.
 Released May 2012, stuck at Android 4.0.4.
 The second smartphone released by Sony, after it bought Motorola mobile.
         -   No SD card slot <http://forum.xda-developers.com/xperia-u/issues/micro-sd-card-slot-t1860365>